mattrosi/WP16/outline.md

     ownership concentrated in areas with grid connections
 - We observe variation in radio ownership with concentration of ownership in off-grid and community run microgrid areas
+- We express the effect of area as log odds ratio
+- The difference in ownership between electrified and unelectrified villages gives an indication of the latent demand for these appliances
 - bar chart
 - include number of observations as part of x-axis label?
 - label: appliance_ownership_by_access_type